Reviews (Page 2)

 -

-King of Fighters 15 review - sticking to its roots
+Fists of Fury King of Fighters 15 review - sticking to its roots

 Can SNK’s latest instalment in the KoF series challenge all comers and steal the fighting game crown?